The Westin Drogonara Resort

 Malta is an island lying just south of Sicily and one which has everything from cobblestone streets and rich history to colourful countryside and busy towns.
 It enjoys long summer months and is just under 4 hours away from most UK airports making it a great easy-reach destination that feels a world away from normal life.
 Malta is a fabulously interesting country boasting walled cities, baroque towns, quiet villages and bustling fishing ports.

-The Blue Grotto is one of the must-see attractions of Malta, an absolutely beautiful place.
-There’s also the ancient capital city of Mdina in the centre of the island and the traditional seafront resort town of St. Julian’s.
+There are many fascinating historic sights including Megalithic temples, over 350 churches, underground chambers and interesting archaeological sites.
+The capital of Valletta is one of Malta’s three UNESCO World Heritage sites and it has a captivating and timeless atmosphere.
+There’s also the ancient city of Mdina in the centre of the island and the traditional seafront resort town of St. Julian’s.

 Time Difference: GMT +1

 The third largest rotunda in the world is well worth a visit.
 Construction took 27 years and it was opened in 1865.
-During the second world war a 200Kg bomb fell through the dome without detonating and, miraculously, all 300 worshipers inside the building were unharmed.
+During the second world war a 200kg bomb fell through the dome without detonating and, miraculously, all 300 worshippers inside the building were unharmed.
 There is a replica of the bomb inside the church.

-Situated in the south of Malta, the Blue Grotto is a selection of naturally formed caves.
-Its famous for its impressive sea reflections within the cave area.
-There are many boat trips you can take in the vicinity as well as restaurants.
+Situated in the south of Malta, the Blue Grotto is a selection of naturally formed caves, famous for impressive sea reflections within the cave area.
+A boat trip is the best way to get the most out of your visit to this stunning area.